davidsdevel/express-ua-middleware/README.md

 ## Use

-This is a middleware to provide parsed user agent header, to use simply, import module, and add on `express.use` function.
+This is a middleware to provide parsed user agent header, to use simply, import module, then use it on `express.use` method.

 ```js
 const userAgent = require("express-ua-middleware");